This is the best version of VW’s ID.4 yet, almost seamless to live with

 Perhaps not the car’s looks – the Q4 is fairly handsome and well proportioned, but from the side you’d be hard pressed to recognise it as an Audi.
 There are clear benefits to the disciplined platform sharing that the Volkswagen Group has introduced, with the downside being that it’s clearly tough sometimes for the different brands’ designers to carve out a unique identity.
 Still, they’ve done a marvellous job on the inside of the Q4 e-tron, with an angular interior that showcases the solid quality that we’ve come to expect from Ingolstadt.

-What physical buttons are there all move with a pleasing tactility, and the driving experience communicates a sense of solidity.
+What physical buttons there are all move with a pleasing tactility, and the driving experience communicates a sense of solidity.
 The pedals are all well weighted and the steering is firm and accurate.
 Audi’s done a good job too of disguising the car’s heft, with a well damped ride that mostly smooths out the road’s imperfections.

 You haven’t mentioned the touchscreen yet…